Marginal cost: formula, examples and how to calculate

 Why marginal cost matters for your business decisions

-Marginal cost helps you make critical business decisions by answering:
+Marginal cost helps you answer critical business questions:

 Finding the right production level is crucial for profitability.